jcalahor/vuerealtimetable/README.md

 # vuerealtimetable
 This project shows how quick and easy is to display real time ticking data over the web, using modern technologies such as VueJS and Socket IO.

 The project shows a web page and some dummy stock data with few stock symbols.
 The price are updated quite often.
-By leveraging the benefits of Vue JS and SockeIO the updates are possible with few lines of code and maintaining a reactive behavior.
+By leveraging the benefits of Vue JS and SockeIO the updates are possible with few lines of code while maintaining a reactive behavior.

 The backend selected was Python Flask with websockets support.